‘The virus spares no one’: World reacts to Trump’s positive coronavirus test

 French government spokesman Gabriel Attal wished the president a “swift recovery” but also struck a more critical note.
 Trump’s positive test result is “a sign that the virus spares no one, including those who are the most skeptical about its reality and gravity,” Attal said.

-A senior member of the British government, Housing Secretary Robert Jenrick, wished the 74-year-old leader a quick recovery.
+A senior member of the British government, Housing Secretary Robert Jenrick, wished the 74-year-old U.S. leader a quick recovery.
 “Setting aside politics, we all want to see him and his wife get better soon,” Jenrick said on Sky News.

-Following this week’s fiery presidential debate between Trump and Biden, others questioned what the president’s positive diagnosis meant for the future of the U.S. election and the health of others who had recently come into contact with him or the first lady.
+Following this week’s fiery presidential debate between Trump and Democratic nominee Joe Biden, others questioned what the president’s positive diagnosis meant for the future of the U.S. election and the health of others who had recently come into contact with him or the first lady.

 “If he infected Biden, then what?” tweeted Tomas Valasek, a Slovak lawmaker and a former ambassador to NATO.